 Civil Society and NGOs: Intervene where Institutions/governments fail.
 People are more aware of their role and power of influence.
 However, NGOs lack democratic legitimacy

 Media: Atomized (i.e..
 Internet impact).
 Changed opinion making process: from the center to the periphery (i.e. Blog).
 Info available “à la carte”, but is not necessarily reliable

 IRG TM recognizes such a change in the societal context.
 It goes beyond Corporate Social Responsibility (CSR), though it accounts for it, and the reputation.
 It addresses the heart of development: corporations.
 It provides an operational solution by recognizing that compared to the 1990s the societal context and its sphere of influence and competence (Government, Corporations, NGOs and Media) have structurally changed.
 It helps the alignment of the organization to this new operating context.
-This globalization, which has perhaps ended with the advent of Trump, is the first in history based on the “rule of law” instead of armies.
+This globalization, which has perhaps ended with the advent of Trump, is the first in history to be based on the “rule of law” instead of armies.
 For the first time in history, CEOs are more experienced and competent than the government apparatus.